cajames/kirby-editor-gallery-block/README.md

 ## Installation

-You can install this demo extension as a regular Kirby plugin by placing this repo as the folder `gallery-block` folder in `site/plugins`.
+You can install this demo extension as a regular Kirby plugin by placing this repo as the folder `kirby-editor-gallery-block` folder in `site/plugins`.

 ## Local Development